-EdEn invites you to participate in the event – A revised EPBD – Faster decarbonisation of the EU‘s building stock? on 17 May 2022 from 14:00 to 15:15 with :
+EdEn participated in the event – A revised EPBD – Faster decarbonisation of the EU‘s building stock? on 17 May 2022 with :

 • Mariangiola Fabbri, Head of Research, Buildings Performance Institute Europe (BPIE)

 • Erkki Maillard, Senior Vice President, EDF European Affairs

 • Brice Lalonde, President, Équilibre des Énergies (EdEn)

 Buildings are one of the largest sources of energy consumption as they account for 40% of the EU’s final energy consumption and 36% of its greenhouse gas emissions.
 Boosting their energy performance and moving to low-carbon forms of energy is crucial as it would reduce emissions, tackle energy poverty, support the economic recovery after the Covid-19 crisis, and create new job opportunities across the EU.

 The recast of the Energy Performance of Buildings Directive (EPBD) is an essential element in completing the objectives of the Fit for 55 package.
 The new EPBD emphasises the need to modernise the EU building stock by increasing the rate and depth of buildings’ renovations, improving information on energy performance and sustainability of buildings, as well as ensuring that all buildings will be in line with the 2050 climate neutrality requirements.
 Consequently, the EPBD will also be instrumental to implementing the REPowerEU plan, whose objective is to faster reduce the EU’s dependence on fossil fuels.